Île de Batz

 The Île de Batz (/fr/; Enez-Vaz) is an island off Roscoff in Brittany, France.
 Administratively, it is a commune in the Finistère department of Brittany in north-western France.
+Batz probably reflects a form of the Breton term baz which denotes a shallow rocky rise in the sea-bed, exposed at low tide and covered at high tide by the sea.The traditional etymology linking it to a legend that Paul Aurelian drew water from the island by striking a rock with his staff (bazh) is no longer accepted.